Join us on this tour for the Culture and Nature of Ethiopia!

 - Arrive at Addis Ababa Airport (ADD) and meet a representative of the Off Season Adventures team

-- Transfer to accommodation
+- Transfer to your accommodation

 - Overnight and dinner at Best Western Plus